 At the most basic level, the autism self-advocates disrupt traditional hierarchies around which perspectives should influence patient care.
 They address the unknowns and misunderstandings clinicians may have around autism: how it works, how it presents in concurrence with other conditions, and how it may be impacting families.

 Sydney Krebsbach, who has been one of the ECHO Autism self-advocates for four years, sees their impact in how providers interact with their patients living with autism.
-“They learn more about what it is really like to move through the system,” she says, referring to the range of societal factors that impact life outcomes: access to services, health challenges, and the struggles that come with living in an ableist health care environment.
+“They learn more about what it is really like to move through the system,” she says, referring to the factors that impact life outcomes: access to services, health challenges, and the struggles that come with living in an ableist health care environment.

 A Vision for Systemic Change in Autism Care

 ECHO Autism self-advocates exemplify why “all teach, all learn” is a core part of the ECHO Model – and a principle that has room to grow.
-“When we started joining sessions as self-advocates, people would ask questions like, ‘Is this work even real?’”
-Sydney shares.
+“When we started joining sessions as self-advocates, people would ask questions like, ‘Is this work even real?’” says Sydney.
 “We would always say, ‘Yes, this [being a self-advocate] is a real job.
 We are living our degree, and we are passionate about advocating for other people with autism.”